The reader writes...

 When I asked the reader where he read this he answered, Matthew 24.

 Matthew 24 begins with Jesus' disciples showing him the buildings of the Temple.
+The Temple was an extremely magnificent very large stone work facility.
 While being shown Jesus tells them that the Temple will be destroyed, "not one stone shall be left here upon another, that shall not be thrown down."

 Notice that later they are alone with Jesus and they question him about what he said about the Temple, "Tell us, when will these things be?"
 Notice that they also ask a question unrelated to the Temple, "And what will be the sign of Your coming, and of the end of the age?”